 I think that’s the whole innovator’s dilemma.
 When you’re the category leader, how do you innovate, and communicate that innovation to demonstrate modernity?
 Again, it’s the relevance part.
 The consumers are telling us what their needs are.
 They’re telling us what their challenges are, which includes finding the right information online and being able to purchase it simply.
 And then meeting those requirements and exceeding them where we should as a category leader.
 And communicating that consistently so that they are not just aware.
 We have super high awareness; we have very high consideration.
 And that familiarity is a real big focus for us—that they know that we’re evolving and setting the pace.

-Editor’s Note: Stay tuned for part 2 of our conversation with Jackson, which explores customer journeys, demand planning, digital attribution and DEI strategy.
+Editor’s Note: Read more from Jackson in part 2 of our conversation with the marketing chief, which explores customer journeys, demand planning, digital attribution and DEI strategy.